-In the default setting, (line 1) refer to Figure 73, Public IP address is set to 0.0.0.0 and it is automatically transformed by default WAN IP.
+In the default setting (line 1), Public IP address is set to 0.0.0.0 and it is automatically transformed by default WAN IP.
 We only allow one DMZ server to be accessed by public IPs (Many to 1 NAT).
 If you have more than one DMZ server, you have to set a second WAN IP in line 2 and define which IP address of DMZ server you would like to set in the Client PC IP address.
 For this Router, only 1 to 1 NAT function is allowed.